Published on: 15 February 2014 | Last updated: 6 January 2020

 Booking.com: this is my favourite site for booking and researching hotels.
 It’s not comprehensive and but there’s a very wide selection.
 One of the most useful features is the customer review and rating system.
 If you use a smartphone they have an extremely easy to use app.

 The parks.it site also has a pretty good accommodation search facility - for places in and around the national and regional parks

 There are two sites for researching and booking hostels in Italy.
-There's aighostels.it, the website of the AIG (Association Italiana Alberghi per la Gioventù) .
-There's also the Hostels International - hihostels.com.
-Hostels International has on online map and you can also download a pdf guide to hostels in Italy, the AIG has a snappy search engine.
-Both offer online booking services although I've never used these.
+There’s aighostels.it, the website of the AIG (Association Italiana Alberghi per la Gioventù) .
+There’s also the Hostels International - hihostels.com.
+Hostels International has an online map and you can also download a pdf guide to hostels in Italy, the AIG has a snappy search engine.
+Both offer online booking services although I’ve never used these.
 Bear in mind that there are lots of independent hostels, and hostels and rifugi run by national parks may not appear in these listings sites.
 Most hostels now seem to use Booking.com.

 eurocampings.eu is a website operated by the Dutch ACSI organisation (available in several languages).
 A pretty comprehensive listing of campsites - although bear in mind that there are good sites that aren’t listed in the guide.

 The listings of facilities are detailed and well-organised, with a useful customer review and rating system.
 Most of the customer reviews are in German or Dutch but the numerical scores are a pretty good guide - 8 or more is a very good site, 7 is average and below 7 OK for a night if you don’t have a better option.
 There’s also a mobile site and smartphone app.